Do AI Search Engines Have Brand Bias? Yes — Here's the Proof

 2. Source authority bias

 AI engines weight information from high-authority publications disproportionately.
 The Ahrefs data (65.3% of ChatGPT citations from DR80+ domains) and the Muck Rack data (85% from earned media) quantify this.
 This bias favors brands with editorial coverage in publications the AI considers authoritative, regardless of product quality.
 The countermeasure is straightforward in principle and demanding in execution: earn coverage in the publications AI engines cite.
+Citation architecture provides the structural framework for systematically building that coverage.

 3. Framing and semantic bias

 The BiasRecBench and BiasBusters studies showed that how a brand is described in the sources AI engines access matters as much as whether it is described at all.
 Semantic alignment between the language used in coverage and the queries buyers ask determines recommendation probability.
-This means the specific claims, differentiators, and use cases mentioned in your earned media coverage directly influence which buyer queries trigger your brand as a recommendation.

 A brand with generic coverage ("Company X is a leading platform") has lower semantic alignment with specific buyer queries than a brand with specific coverage ("Company X reduces implementation time from 90 days to under 30 for mid-market teams").
 The second framing is what AI engines extract and match to buyer queries.
 The sentiment delta between how AI presents your brand and how you want to be presented is measurable, and closing that gap requires editorial coverage that uses the language your buyers actually search with.